-Narrator: The Science of Economic Freedom is intended as an investor education resource.
+Announcer: The Science of Economic Freedom is intended as an investor education resource.
 The views and opinions expressed on this program should not be construed as a recommendation to buy, sell, or hold any specific security.
 Consult your investment advisor and read any investment perspectives carefully before making any changes to your investment portfolio.

 Before we get into today’s program, let me ask you a question.
 Are you a VIP member at thescienceofeconomicfreedom.com?
 VIP status gives you access to all of our special reports, tools, and resources.
 In addition, anytime we publish a new episode, we will notify you via email.
 I encourage you to sign up for VIP status at thescienceofeconomicfreedom.com.
 It is absolutely free.

-Don Calcagni: It’s great to be here, thank you Doug.
+Don Calcagni: It’s great to be here, thank you, Doug.

-Doug Fabian: Don, let’s begin by talking about the Mercer Advisors general investment strategies.
+Doug Fabian: Don, let’s begin by talking about the Mercer Advisors’ general investment strategies.

-We have clients, of course, who are retired, who need income, who are looking to sustain a certain lifestyle throughout retirement, but maybe are also looking to leave behind an estate for their heirs and pass on wealth to future generations.
+We have clients, of course, who are retired, who need income, who are looking to sustain a certain lifestyle throughout retirement but maybe are also looking to leave behind an estate for their heirs and pass on wealth to future generations.
 So, we have a wide variety of strategies that really speak to the unique financial planning needs that all of our clients have.

 Don Calcagni: What makes Mercer unique is we are very scientifically oriented in how we design and execute our portfolios.
 So, unlike most firms or most advisory firms that are really just looking for a hot manager of the month to go out there and talk about.
 There’s something along those lines.
 They’re trying to sell a fancy product that’s maybe new.

 Doug Fabian: We’re going to talk about our factor approach.
 Let’s just begin with describing what factor investing is.

-So, what a factor really is, is it’s a fundamental.
+So, what a factor really is, is it’s fundamental.
 It’s a certain attribute or characteristic of a company or even a bond or anything else for that matter, that is very quantifiable, something that we can look at a specific company and say based on this company’s structure, based on their earnings, based on their debt to equity values, that they possess a certain factor.

 Doug Fabian: Let’s get specific.
 What’s the first factor we screen for when we’re building an equity portfolio?